 (1) Annual Assessments.

-(a) For the purpose of providing a general fund to enable the Association to exercise the powers and maintain the improvements and render the services herein provided for, all Lots lying within the boundaries of the District shall be subject to an Annual Assessment which may be levied by the Association from year to year and shall be paid to the Association annually in quarterly instalments. or at such other times as the Association may determine in advance by the respective member-Owners of the said assessable land subject thereto, which said assessable land shall be deemed to be all of the above enumerated Lots in the District which are then owned by members upon which dwellings have been erected together with such other Lots as may from time to time be added to the said District as herein provided and are then owned by members and upon which dwellings have been erected.
+(a) For the purpose of providing a general fund to enable the Association to exercise the powers and maintain the improvements and render the services herein provided for, all Lots lying within the boundaries of the District shall be subject to an Annual Assessment which may be levied by the Association from year to year and shall be paid to the Association in quarterly instalments. or at such other times as the Association may determine in advance by the respective member-Owners of the said assessable land subject thereto, which said assessable land shall be deemed to be all of the above enumerated Lots in the District which are then owned by members upon which dwellings have been erected together with such other Lots as may from time to time be added to the said District as herein provided and are then owned by members and upon which dwellings have been erected.
 The Association may from year to year fix and determine the total amount of the Annual Assessment.
 The Annual Assessment shall be FOUR HUNDRED SIXTY DOLLARS ($460.00), subject to the terms and provisions of this Section VII, for each Lot then owned by a member and upon which a dwelling has been erected and is within the District as now or hereafter established.
 The Board Association may elect to permit collection of the Annual Assessment in monthly, annual quarterly or semi-annual payments in lieu of the quarterly instalments annual payment provided for herein.

 (b) The maximum Annual Assessment upon each living unit on each Lot as aforesaid may be increased by an amount up to and including two hundred percent (200%) of the then current annual assessment which the Association may levy and collect from year to year, provided that at a regular or special meeting of the members, specially called for that purpose, prior to the date upon which the assessment is levied for the first year for which such increase is proposed, two-thirds (2/3) of the members present at such meeting authorize such an increase by an affirmative vote therefor.